matze-dd/Tex2txt/README.md

 and a tuple of integers.
 These represent the estimated original line numbers of the lines in the current text string part.
-During substitutions, the line numbers are adjusted with deletion or inclusion of line breaks.
+During substitution, the line number tuple is adjusted upon deletion or inclusion of line breaks.

 Since creation of new empty lines may break the text flow, we avoid it